otrv4/otrv4/otrv4.md

 Once Bob has decided to start the conversation in response to Alice's request, he will initiate an interactive, deniable, authenticated key exchange DAKE.

-### Initialization in the non-interactive case

-OTR4 introduces the ability to send a message to an offline participant.

-In this scenario, there is no Query Message or Whitespace tag.
-Bob begins the DAKE by placing his prekeys on an untrusted server.
-To send a message to Bob, Alice fetches one of Bob's prekeys and uses it to complete the DAKE and send Bob an encrypted message.

 ### Version negotiation

 OTR4 introduces mandatory version negotiation to resist version rollback.
 In